xyfir/annotate/DOCS.md

 This command can most likely be ignored.
 It is used by the AutoAnnotator bot account on xyAnnotations.

-This command requires a local copy of the Library Genesis fiction database (taken from [one of these database dumps](http://gen.lib.rus.ec/dbdumps/)).
+This command requires a local copy of the Library Genesis database (libgen_YYYY-MM-DD.rar) taken from [LibGen's database dumps](http://gen.lib.rus.ec/dbdumps/)).
+Only the `updated_edited` table is used.
 It pulls the needed metadata for books from the LibGen database, downloads a temporary copy of the ebook (directly from LibGen's actual server), generates annotations with that book, and then deletes the book.

 ### Options